autopkg/MLBZ521-recipes/README.md

     * Specify whether or not to rename the Xcode.app bundle
     * Specify setting developer permissions
       * Optional configurations available
-    * Specify wether or not to allow any member of the _developer group to install Apple-provided software
+    * Specify whether or not to allow any member of the _developer group to install Apple-provided software
     * Specifies the version of Xcode to use
     * Enables _developer group members to be able to use the debugger or performance analysis tools without authenticating
     * Accept licenses